dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/interpolate.rst

 Usage
 =====

-Set the playhead on the Timeline between the two keyframes you want to interpolate.
+Set the Playhead on the Timeline between the two keyframes you want to interpolate.
 Click and drag from left to right to set the desired interpolation percentage and release to confirm, a new breakdown keyframe will be added.